scipy/scipy/doc/source/tutorial/io.rst

        1   10

-Matlab structs
+MATLAB structs
 ``````````````

-Matlab structs are a little bit like Python dicts, except the field
+MATLAB structs are a little bit like Python dicts, except the field
 names must be strings.
-Any Matlab object can be a value of a field.
+Any MATLAB object can be a value of a field.
 As
-for all objects in Matlab, structs are in fact arrays of structs, where
+for all objects in MATLAB, structs are in fact arrays of structs, where
 a single struct is an array of shape (1, 1).

 .. sourcecode:: octave